betesh/hebcal/README.md

     3- and 4-digit years are supported, so the domain of valid years is 100-9999.
 For years before the Gregorian transition (1582), the transition is ignored and the proleptic Gregorian calendar is used.

 #### Calculating the date of Passover
+1. At the top of the file where the class is defined, declare `require `hebcal``

-1. In the desired class, declare `include HebCal::Passover`
+1. In the class, declare `include HebCal::Passover`

-2. `WhenIsPesach(yyyy)` returns a Ruby Time object representing midnight on the first day of passover, where `yyyy` is the Gregorian year
+1. `WhenIsPesach(yyyy)` returns a Ruby Time object representing midnight on the first day of passover, where `yyyy` is the Gregorian year

     Note that the date returned is the first day of Pesach, not the day on which Pesach begins at sunset.

 #### Finding out if a date is a holiday
+1. At the top of the file where the class is defined, declare `require `hebcal``

 1. In the desired class, declare `include HebCal::Holidays`

 1. `IsPesach(d)` returns true iff d is a Ruby Time object representing a date during Pesach.
 Note that the day on which Pesach begins at sunset returns false.